 Trade & Industry II

 The Agricultural Produce (Cereals) Acts, 1933 to 1956 conferred functions on the Department in relation to cereals.
-The initial 1933 legislation sought to secure that wheat and flour consumed in Ireland, should be made in Ireland to arrest the contraction of the milling industry into a number of large units, prevent ownership passing into the hands of non-nationals and to encourage use of native wheat.
+The initial 1933 legislation sought to secure that wheat and flour consumed in Ireland should be made in Ireland to arrest the contraction of the milling industry into a number of large units, prevent ownership from passing into the hands of non-nationals and encourage the use of native wheat.

-The legislation prohibited importation of flour and wheaten products except under licence.
+The legislation prohibited the importation of flour and wheat products except under a licence.
 The purpose was to protect the domestic market.

-Licenses were issued for wheaten products which were liberalised under various international agreements and where suitable wheaten products were not available domestically.
+Licenses were issued for wheaten products liberalised under various international agreements and where suitable wheaten products were unavailable domestically.

-A number of larger mills engaged in the manufacture of flour while others engaged in manufacture of wheaten meal only.
-The majority operated under home-grown wheat permits, who milled wheat on behalf of growers within the general vicinity.
+A number of larger mills engaged in the manufacture of flour while others engaged in the manufacture of wheaten meal only.
+The majority operated under home-grown wheat permits and milled wheat on behalf of growers within the general vicinity.

-The Minister had power to issue orders prescribing the composition of grist to be used in flour milling, the proportion of native and important wheat, which the grist should contain.
+The Minister had the power to issue orders prescribing the composition of the grist to be used in flour milling and the proportion of native and important wheat which the grist should contain.
 These orders were not issued other than during the war years.
 The percentage of native wheat increased in flour miller’s grist went from 5% in 1929 to 80% in 1959.

-The commerce division of the Department of Industry and Commerce had a range of functions, particularly in administering legislation related to companies, industrial and provident societies, trade unions, building societies, weights and measures legislation, restrictive practices, hire purchases, and industrial research and standards legislation.
+The Department of Industry and Commerce commerce division had a range of functions, particularly in administering legislation related to companies, industrial and provident societies, trade unions, building societies, weights and measures legislation, restrictive practices, hire purchases, and industrial research and standards legislation.

 The Department administered the Companies Acts.
 Following the Cox Committee, a new Companies Act was enacted in 1963.
-The Department prosecuted breaches of company’s legislation.
+The Department prosecuted breaches of companies legislation.

 The hire purchase legislation 1946 to 1960, empowered the Minister to make orders regulating minimum terms and conditions in relation to hire purchase and the provisions in advertisements for it.